adnantheanalyst/CarseatsDataset_R_Analysis/README.md

 (Intercept) <br>
 5.839548 <br>

-Is it useful to insert a polynomial in Price? <br>
+Was it useful to insert a polynomial in Price? <br>

 summary(update(model.sales8, .~.+I(Price^2))) <br>

-Suppose we want to change the baseline level for one qualitative variabile.
+Supposed we want to change the baseline level for one qualitative variabile.
 For example, we change the baseline level of ShelveLoc from Bad to Good.
-There are two possibilities
+There were two possibilities
 <br>
 first possibility <br>
 new.shelveloc <- my.data$ShelveLoc <br>